Questions for a Pole Living in 19th-Century Mexico

 When the Austrian Corps arrived in Mexico at the beginning of 1865, the French army had already experienced a defeat.
 At the time the United States was actively supporting the liberals, as the US Civil War had ended, and in 1866 Napoleon III had to withdraw his support for Maximilian.
 But the emperor opted to remain in Mexico and fight on.
 The soldiers could now decide whether they wanted to fight with him or return to Europe.

 On 19th June 1867, Maximilian was shot dead in the Cerro de las Campanas in Queretaro, where, Niklewicz's memoirs indicate he was also imprisoned, then later freed by the liberals.
 In his article, Smolan writes about the fate of the Poles:

 All of the 78 Poles who were captured returned sooner or later to the Corps, either through the exchange of prisoners, having been released by the Mexicans, or some even having escaped.
 There were 111 Poles who lost their lives on this expedition, but not all of them died the death of a soldier.
 Two were killed on the journey there, one was swept from the ship's deck into the sea, seven committed suicide, and 41 died of various diseases.
 'Only' 49 perished in battle, died of wounds they had sustained, or were shot for desertion.
 Another 20 ended their careers as unfit for further service, most likely invalids.

-Originally written in Polish by Alexis Angulo for the Polish Embassy in Mexico's Biuletyn magazine, 2015; translated by DS, June 2017
+Originally written in Polish by Alexis Angulo for the Polish Embassy in Mexico's 'Biuletyn' magazine, 2015; translated by DS, Jun 2017